0330 822 5493

 • Longevity: Heat pumps typically last around 20 years, which is far longer than a traditional boiler.
 And, with the Aira Comfort Guarantee, any parts and labour required to ensure the function of your Aira Heat Pump and installation are on us for 15 years.
 And, if you want to extend your warranty after 15 years, you can.

 • Government incentives: With up to £15,000 in funding available through Home Energy Scotland, switching to a heat pump costs about the same as a gas boiler.
-There’s also an additional £6,000 in funding available to combine your heat pump installation with solar and battery to help increase your home efficiency.

 Cons

-• Upfront costs: The initial costs of installing a heat pump can be high.
+• Upfront costs: The initial costs of a heat pump can be high.
 But, with the government incentives available in Scotland, this cost is about the same as installing a gas boiler.

 • Installation considerations: Depending on your property's characteristics and existing heating system, installation may require modifications or upgrades, like new radiators.
 This can add to the overall cost and time it takes to install the system.